tremor-rs/tremor-www/docs/guides/metrics.md

 Now with taht set you can grab [the entire config from github](__GIT__/../code/metrics/) and start it with `docker-compose -f  basic.yaml up`.

-The chronograf ui can be found at (`http://localhost:8888`)[http://localhost:8888].
+You can find the chronograf UI at (`http://localhost:8888`)[http://localhost:8888].

 You can look at

 ## Batching

-Tremor processes events one by one, meaning that each metric is considered it's own event.
-The upside of this is that how events arrive, if it's one event per UDP message or 100 makes no difference.
+Tremor processes events one by one, meaning that each metric is considered its event.
+The upside of this is how events arrive.
+If it's one event per UDP message or 100 makes no difference.
 The downside is that InfluxDB requires events to be submitted in batches to maintain performance.

-Since InfluxDB isn't the only destination that benefits from events being batched, tremor provides a [batching operator](../queries/operators#genericbatch).
+Since InfluxDB isn't the only destination that benefits from batched events, tremor provides a [batching operator](../queries/operators#genericbatch).

 :::note
-   Batching using the [batching operator](../queries/operators#genericbatch) is handled inside of the connector, HTTP for example will combine a batch into a single request, but different connectors might handle this differently.
+   Batching using the [batching operator](../queries/operators#genericbatch) is handled inside the connector.
+HTTP, for example, will combine a batch into a single request, but different connectors might handle this differently.
 :::

 ### Adding the Batch operator

-Operators are small pices of logic that are written in rust, they can be put inside of a pipeline to perform certain actions.
-In our example we use the batch operator.
+Operators are small pieces of logic that are written in rust.
+You can put them inside of a pipeline to perform specific actions.
+In our example, we use the batch operator.

-Their use is quite similar to what you know already from piepelines and connectors, they first are defined with a set of configuration prameters, then are created to be used.
+Their use is similar to what you already know from pipelines and connectors.
+You first define operators with a set of configuration parameters, then create them for use.

 We then use `select` to wire it up in the pipeline.

-For our operator we use a a maximum of `3000` events and a maximum delay of `5s`.
+We use a maximum of `3000` events and a maximum delay of `5s` for our operator.

 Note that we select from `in` into `batch` and from `batch` into `out`, wiring up the event chain.

-We also need to update our HTTP Client to use a postprocessor, namely the `seperate` one to join batch elements back together with newlines.
+We also need to update our HTTP Client to use a postprocessor, namely the `separate` one, to join batch elements back together with newlines.

 ```troy
 define flow metrics